Modern Languages and Linguistics at Balliol College

 Course requirements and selection criteria

+At Balliol, students may study Linguistics with French, Italian, or Beginners’ Italian.
 There is no expectation that you will have studied Linguistics before applying.
-We require applicants wishing to read Linguistics with French, German or Spanish to achieve an A grade at A-level in that language.
-For Italian and Linguistics we accept students without formal qualifications, though they must have done some preparation on their own before they arrive.
-Intending beginners in Italian should approach Dr Lombardi for adviceand.
+We require applicants wishing to read Linguistics with French or Italian to achieve an A grade at A-level in that language.
+For Beginners’ Italian and Linguistics we accept students without formal qualifications in Italian, though they must have done some preparation on their own before they arrive.
+Intending beginners in Italian should approach Dr Lombardi for advice.
 There is also a two-week pre-sessional residential course for beginners or near-beginners in Italian.
-Balliol is not able to accept applications for Russian, Portuguese, Modern Greek or Czech and Linguistics.

 Please see also the University’s entrance requirements.